 These easy three-ingredient Cream Cheese Mints are the perfect compliment for any bridal or baby shower, wedding, or family gathering.
 The best part is that the only utensil needed is your hands.
+What are the three ingredients?
+Cream Cheese, Powdered Sugar and Peppermint Extract.

 Back in the day, Aunt Marian catered weddings and made the wedding cakes, and these were the mints that accompanied the cake.
 Aunt Marian surprised our parents with a fountain in between the layers of the wedding cake.

 We carried on this family tradition by making these for Megan’s recent wedding.
 What a wonderful legacy to carry through the generations.
+Share with us what recipes your family makes that come from past generations!

 (The mints are in the background.)